MicrosoftDocs/OfficeDocs-SharePoint/migration/Migrating-content-to-OneDrive-for-Business.md

 ## Migration Manager
-Go to the [Migration Manager page in the new SharePoint admin center](https://aka.ms/ODSP-MM).
+Go to the <a href="https://go.microsoft.com/fwlink/?linkid=2185075" target="_blank">Migration center</a>.
 Sign in with an account that has [admin permissions](/sharepoint/sharepoint-admin-role) for your organization.

 To learn more, see [Get started with Migration Manager](mm-get-started.md).